The Shropshire Hills – an 'Area of Outstanding Natural Beauty'

 The pretty St Mary’s Church has it’s origins in the 13th Century.

 Harley is a Thankful Village which makes it one of the small number of villages in England where all the men returned safely from the First World War.

 Much Wenlock (2 miles from Harley) is a small medieval market town with a variety of architectural styles including local stone and black and white timbered buildings.
-There is a variety of interesting independent local shops where you can purchase fresh meat, pies and quiches from the famous Paddy Ryan butcher, bread and cakes from Catherine’s bakery and the Wenlock delicatessen offering delicious cheeses and treats together with a regular fruit and vegetable market.
+There is a variety of interesting independent local shops where you can purchase fresh meat from the famous Paddy Ryan butcher, pies, quiches and puddings from the Pig and Pie, and the Wenlock delicatessen offering delicious bread, cheeses and treats together with a regular fruit and vegetable market.
 There are pubs, restaurants and tea shops to enjoy.